kuchynski/associative_memory/README.md

 <span style="color:yellow">Section A.</span>

-This algorithm provide quick access to the data pointer.
-The basic idea is to compare each string key symbol only once.
+This algorithm provides a quick access to the data pointer using a radix tree https://en.wikipedia.org/wiki/Radix_tree The basic idea is to compare each string key symbol only once.
 It reduces time access even if there are a lot of elements into the memory.

 For a example if we need to storage three notice about famous people, the final structure is: